 iOS 14 and macOS 11 introduced widgets, and Agenda has had them ever since.
-Widgets are installed on your Home Screen, and display a small piece of information.
+Widgets are installed on your Home Screen or Lock Screen, and display a small piece of information.
 They can also be tapped to take you into the app.

 To add widgets to your Home Screen on iOS/iPadOS, tap and hold somewhere on the background.
 The contents of the screen should start to jiggle, and a + button will appear at the top.
 Tap the + button, and scroll down to find Agenda, or use the search field to filter the available widgets.

 Once you have found and tapped Agenda, you can choose which widget you want.
 Swipe sideways to move from small to medium to large.
 Select the size you would like, and use the Add Widget button to insert the widget on your Home Screen.